 Russell Wilson’s contract details and bonuses

-Russell Wilson signed a four-year contract extension with the Seahawks in 2019 worth a total of $140 million, making Wilson the highest-paid player in the NFL at the time of signing.
+Wilson signed a four-year contract extension with the Seahawks in 2019 worth a total of $140 million, making him the highest-paid player in the NFL at the time of signing.
 The contract included $107 million in guarantees, $70 million of which was fully guaranteed at signing, including a $65 million signing bonus.

-When Russell Wilson signed his four-year contract, he still had one year remaining on his old deal.
+When Wilson signed his four-year contract, he still had one year remaining on his old deal.
 Therefore, Wilson was essentially signing for five seasons.
 2023 is the final of those seasons.

 What impact does Wilson’s deal have on the Seahawks’ salary cap?